leimbernon/rust_genetic_algorithms/README.md

 - `number_of_points`: This attribute is only valid for crossover multipoint, and it indicates how many points will be made within the dna in crossover operations.

 `LimitConfiguration`:
+- `problem_solving`: You can select from a Minimization problem or a Maximization problem.
 - `max_generations`: In case of not getting the optimal result, this attribute indicates the maximum number of generations to execute before stopping.
 - `fitness_target`: Optional.
 The fitness of the best individual.